 Stress is a weighty enough issue in itself, let alone when accounting for its various knock-on effects and contribution to our risk of heart disease, stroke, anxiety, and a variety of other psychological and physical health problems.

-The bad news is that these days, ‘stressors’ such phones, tablets, and computers are hard to avoid and capable of wreaking all kinds of havoc on our health.
-The good news is that popping outside those stressors’ strongholds (offices, living rooms etc.) to a more natural neck of the woods can have a hugely beneficial effect on stress levels, as revealed by two studies in particular.
+The bad news is that these days, ‘stressors’ such as phones, tablets, and computers are hard to avoid and capable of wreaking all kinds of havoc on our health.
+The good news is that popping outside those stressors’ strongholds (offices, living rooms, etc.) to a more natural neck of the woods can have a hugely beneficial effect on stress levels, as revealed by two studies in particular.

 In the first of these studies, researchers in Holland found that just a 30-minute gardening session was enough to significantly reduce participants’ cortisol levels compared to those of other participants sent to read a book for half an hour.